nicknailers/magento2toolset/HOWTO.md

 How to use it :

-Step 1 - Create a database by executing the file "createdb.sh" Step 2 - Install magento by running the file "installmagento2.sh" and follow the wizard questions Step 3 - When installed, make sure it was installed the right way by checking the provided admin
+Step 1 - Create a database by executing the file "createdb.sh" NOTE: Change the rootuser and rootpass in the script first.
+Step 2 - Install magento by running the file "installmagento2.sh" and follow the wizard questions Step 3 - When installed, make sure it was installed the right way by checking the provided admin
 	url against your credentials.